 Q: Do you offer support?

-A: Yes!
-We provide you with Telephone, Email, and a 24 Hour Online Student Support Forum.
-We will also schedule a meeting for you with a knowledgeable Billing Center Consultant, if you wish and when you wish.
+A: Yes.
+We provide our students with Telephone, Email, Live Chat and a 24 Hour Online Student Support Forum.

-Q: Do I need to purchase coding (CPT) or diagnosis (ICD-9) books for this course?
+Q: Do I need to purchase coding (CPT) or diagnosis (ICD) books for this course?

 A: No, you do not.
 We provide you with the codes you will be using for the course as well as Internet Coding Look-Up Databases.
 Don't waste your money on coding books right now.
 They are updated annually so you will want to wait to purchase them after beginning your business and getting a client.
-If you are taking the course out of a desire to work within a physician's office, you won't need these books.
+If you are taking the course for employment within a physician's office, clinic or hospital, you won't need these books.

 Q: Does Medical Billing Require Certification?